The Influence of Daoist Philosophy on Military Strategy and Tactics

 Conclusion

-For further reading, see the Stanford Encyclopedia of Philosophy entry on Daoism, the Internet Encyclopedia of Philosophy discussion of Sun Tzu's Art of War, and a critical analysis in Daoism and Chinese Martial Thought.
-For the original Daodejing, a translation by Stephen Mitchell is widely available.
+For further reading, see the Stanford Encyclopedia of Philosophy entry on Daoism, the Internet Encyclopedia of Philosophy discussion of Sun Tzu's Art of War, a critical analysis in Daoism and Chinese Martial Thought, and an excellent online translation of the Daodejing at the Chinese Text Project.
+For a modern military perspective on indirect strategy, see Robert Greene's The 33 Strategies of War, which draws heavily on Daoist and Sun Tzu principles.